Central African Republic's capital tense as ex-leader heads into exile

-The United Nations called for calm and stepped up flights out for foreigners.
+But the United Nations stepped up flights out for foreigners.
 Governments of other African countries have evacuated nearly 30,000 of their citizens caught up in the violence.

-President Michel Djotodia and Prime Minister Nicolas Tiangaye quit on Friday under intense international pressure after they failed to halt cycles of violence that have killed thousands and driven a million people, a quarter of the country’s population, from their homes.
+President Michel Djotodia and Prime Minister Nicolas Tiangaye quit on Friday under intense international pressure after they failed to halt months of inter-religious violence that has driven a million people, a quarter of the country’s population, from their homes.

 Abuses by Seleka forces had led to the creation of Christian self-defense militia and killings that evoked memories of Rwanda’s genocide 20 years ago.

-Djotodia landed in Benin on Saturday afternoon after Central African regional leaders asked the country to host him, according to a statement by Benin’s government.

-Joy over Djotodia’s departure gave way to violence late on Friday and African and French peacekeepers reported overnight clashes between Seleka fighters and Christian militia.
+Joy gave way to violence late on Friday and African and French peacekeepers reported overnight clashes between Seleka fighters and the Christian militia in Bangui.

 “But I can confirm that a good part of the shooting was warning shots from us to disperse looters who were targeting Muslim homes and shops,” an officer in the African peacekeeping mission said, asking not to be named.